gowenrw/ceres_awx/README.md

 ## Local Environments

-You will need to setup your local environment for running Ansible (i.e., Ansible control node) and your local environment for spinning up local vms if needed for AWX DEV provisioning and/or an Ansible control node.
+You will need to setup your local environment for running Ansible (i.e., Ansible control node) and your local environment for spinning up local vms if needed for AWX provisioning and/or an Ansible control node.

 If you are using a linux host these two local environments may be the same.
 But if you are using a Windows host then these two local environments will be different as Ansible cannot be run nativley on Windows.